Get Your Garden Started with a Trip to the Petaluma Seed Bank

 Baker Creek's Seed Bank is really worth a visit, especially if you want to get away from the usual old garden-center varieties of vegetables.
-You'll also find seeds for herbs and flowers at the Seed Bank as well as garden tools, herbs and spices, dried heirloom beans from Rancho Gordo and other local producers, local honey, beeswax candles, gardening books, calendars, pots, vases, locally made crafts and gifts, and more.
+You'll also find seeds for herbs and flowers at the Seed Bank as well as garden tools and supplies, herbs and spices, dried heirloom beans from Rancho Gordo and other local producers, local honey, beeswax candles, gardening books, calendars, pots, vases, locally made crafts and gifts, and more.
 There's even a small area for small kids with an activity table to keep them busy and a nice selection of agriculture- and nature-related kids' books to browse.
 They stock kids' gardening tools, too

 Occasionally, the Seed Bank sells locally produced organic fruits and vegetables, too.
-They were doing a brisk business when we were there last Sunday—I guess it is that time of the year, isn't it?
+They were doing a brisk business when we were there last week—I guess it is that time of the year, isn't it?

 If You Go